 I grew up on Ivy Lane.
 I went to an Ivy League college.
 I have warm associations with the vigorous, glossy leafed hedera helix.
 Now I am its worst enemy.

 And what to do about the well-established Japanese holly, the big-hipped English holly, the arms-akimbo Syrian fig and the delicate Japanese laurel?
 What about the marvelous crape myrtle, emigrant from the India that seems to do so well here?
 All are clearly illegals in a native garden.
-But we love the smooth, fleshy trunk of the myrtle and its long-lasting raspberry colored blooms which last from spring to the end of fall.
+But we love the smooth, fleshy trunk of the myrtle and its long-lasting raspberry colored blooms which stay from spring to the end of fall.
 Indeed, I recently and gleefully accepted a specimen of the latter from a neighbor and plopped it into a space which I had cleaned of....wisteria.

 So you see, the business of eschewing the non-native in favor of the native is not so simple.
 Favorites are played, rules are stretched.
 And while it's easy enough to muster an attack on poison ivy, nobody can get hot and bothered about a pretty little crape myrtle that offers a nice puddle of shade by the patio and blooms for half the year.
 Can they?

 But last week, I was smitten by an anise tree: It's long, dark green leaves smelling faintly of licorice, it's dark red buds...I could not help myself, I bought it.
 It is from Japan.
 And the big, broad-shouldered Delaware Valley azalea in 10 gallon pots I bought (too good a deal to pass up!)?
 The same genus but not the same clan as our lacier, fuzzier-leaved native azalea.
-And what of that coral pink quince that I cover?
+And what of that coral pink quince that I covet?
 Japanese, Japanese, all Japanese!

 So -- My revised immigration policy for my tiny kingdom is currently as follows: